 Recently I had someone call me and say, “Hey Justin!
 My grandma just gave us $20,000!”
 I’m like, “Holy cow!
 That’s amazing!”
-So after we go through all of the detail and memories, he wants to know what to do with the new money.
+So after we go through all of the detail and memories, he wants to know smart options for using the new money.

 This is the process I go through with someone that is lucky enough to receive a windfall:

-First, I asked him if he had cash reserves?
+Then, check your cash reserves.
 Some people call it an emergency fund while others call it the cookie jar fund.
 The goal is to have three months of expenses saved if you have a two-income home and six-months of expenses if you are relying on one income.
-In this particular case, this individual had enough cash saved to fully fund his emergency fund.
+In my client’s case, he had enough cash saved to fully fund his emergency fund.

-Next, I wanted to know if he had any debt.
-He said, “Yeah, I got a little bit.”
-I then inquired what exactly he owed money on.
-He told me his house, a car, and a credit card.
+Next, look at your debt.
+When I asked my client if he had any debt, he told me he owed on his house, a car, and a credit card.
 Aha!
 Credit card!
-This is where we start.
-He tells me it just has a 3% interest.
-I said, “Are you sure about that?”
-I encouraged him to check it and let me know.
-When he did, he told me it was 8%—those cards will get you every time!
-He tells me he really wants to invest the inheritance because he heard the stock market was booming and he didn’t want to miss out on the ride.
+This is where you start – getting rid of unsecured debt.
+He told me it just had a 3% interest rate, but when he did a little digging, he found that it was actually 8%—those cards will get you every time!
+He told me he really wanted to invest the inheritance because he heard the stock market was booming, and he didn’t want to miss out on the ride.
 However, when you are in debt, you’re losing money.
-I told him we might make money in the stock market or we might lose money in the stock market in the next few months or years.
-However, we can definitely make an 8% ROI if we pay the credit card off.
+I told him he might make money in the stock market, or he might lose money in the stock market in the next few months or years.
+Yet, he can definitely make an 8% ROI if he paid off his credit card.
 He understood the message and elected to pay off the credit card.

 Luckily for him, it didn’t take up the full amount of the inheritance.
-So we looked at the car loan and it was 0% interest.
-We decided we can deal with that and moved on to the next piece of advice.
+So we looked at the car loan, and it was at 0% interest.
+We decided we could deal with that and moved on to the last piece of advice.

-In his particular case, I suggested we split half of the remaining balance after paying off the credit card between his Roth IRA and paying down the car significantly.
-So we contributed the maximum allowed in a given year into his ROTH IRA and we applied the remaining balance to his car loan.
-This means he will have more money to invest later on because we eliminated some of the car debt, but we didn’t forgo plumping up his retirement either.
+Finally, invest the remainder of the inheritance.
+In my client’s case, I suggested we split half of the remaining balance after paying off the credit card between his Roth IRA and paying down his car loan.
+So he contributed the maximum allowed in a given year into his ROTH IRA, and he applied the remaining balance to his car loan.
+This means he will have more money to invest later on because he eliminated some of the car debt, but he didn’t forgo plumping up his retirement either.

 There you have it… my suggestions for using that “mad money”.
-Make sure the emergency fund is in place, Pay down some debt.
-Invest a little in retirement and go out to a very, very nice restaurant!
+Give 10% of it away.
+Spend 10% of it.
+Shore up your emergency fund.
+Pay off or pay down your unsecured debt.
+Then, invest whatever’s left over.
+Seriously, if you get a big windfall, figure out what makes the most sense!
+And don’t forget Ruth’s Chris.
 Have you ever had a steak from Ruth’s Chris?
 Oh man, that thing comes out sizzling with butter!
 It’s so good it makes your tongue want to slap your brains out!
-Seriously, if you get a big windfall, figure out what makes the most sense!
-And don’t forget Ruth’s Chris.
 The only thing better than Ruth Chris is a good pizza—just saying!
 Make it a great Financially Simple day!